Taking out a new car loan can be a bit of a tightrope act. Depending on your financial stability, the loan can make or break your credit.

 Will a car loan negatively affect my credit score?

-As with any other type of loan, borrowing outside your means will negatively affect your credit score.
+As with any other type of loan, borrowing outside your means will negatively impact your credit score.
 Even one or two late payments can imprint you with a high-risk reputation.

 While it might not seem like a big deal at the time, they can lead to a low credit score.
 They can negatively impact your chances of borrowing and impact your interest rates down the line.